mozilla/open-innovation-curriculum/resources-request-workflow/content.md

 ## Contributing Resources

 If you are in any stage of development, or testing resources that you think can benefit or compliment existing content.
-Please fill out [this form]() to let us know. (full list of resources coming soon).
+Please [fill out this form](), or submit a [pull request to this list](https://github.com/mozilla/participation-curriculum/blob/master/curriculum-list.md).

+NOTE:  Mozilla is working on a database for curriculum , this is temporary way to track.

 ## Testing Resources

 Testing & feedback are core to creating a library of quality resources.
-Please fill out this form to provide feedback on any content you.
-All suggestions will be considered and implemented in either the original content, or a branched version.
+All feedback will be considered and implemented in either the original content, or a branched version (as prioritized).

 ***